-In 2019 Sheffield Theatres launched The Bank, a talent development hub dedicated to supporting artists alongside an exciting programme of activity taking place across 2020.
+In 2019 Sheffield Theatres launched The Bank, a talent development hub dedicated to supporting artists.

-The Bank is Sheffield Theatres' creative space for local artists and theatre-makers to develop work, skills, collaborations and careers with the support of the staff and creative teams at Sheffield Theatres.
-This will also be open to residencies for companies outside of South Yorkshire on a call-out basis.
+The Bank is Sheffield Theatres' creative space for local artists and theatre-makers to develop work, skills, collaborations and careers with the support of the staff, resources, and creative teams at Sheffield Theatres.

-The Bank is home to a 14-strong cohort of writers, directors and producers who are supported and mentored over 9 months in a programme culminating in industry showcases, seed funding for projects and opportunities to work on Sheffield Theatres' productions.
+The Bank is also home to The Bank Cohort, a group of writers, directors, producers, and other creatives who are supported and mentored over 12 months in a programme culminating in industry showcases, seed funding for projects, and opportunities to work on Sheffield Theatres' productions.